-In principle, you only have to make sure that the total resources calculated using the preceding formula do not exceed the total resources of the cluster.
-However, in production scenarios, the services of the system, HDFS, and E-MapReduce occupy certain core resources and memory resources.
-Therefore, if you use up the core resources and memory resources, the job performance declines or the job fails to run.
+Theoretically, you only need to make sure that the total amount of resources calculated by using the preceding formula does not exceed the total amount of the resources of the cluster.
+However, in production scenarios, the operating system, HDFS file systems, and E-MapReduce services may also need to use core and memory resources.
+If no core and memory resources are available for them, then the job performance declines or the job fails.

-Usually, the number of executor-cores is set to the same value as the core number of the cluster.
-If you set the value too large, the CPU switches frequently without benefiting the performance as expected.
+Typically, the executor-cores parameter is set to the same value as the number of cluster cores.
+If the value is too large, the CPU switches frequently without benefiting the performance as expected.

 - yarn-cluster mode

 In the yarn-cluster mode, the driver program runs on worker nodes.
-Resources in the resource pool of worker nodes are used.
-If you want to use more resources of this cluster, use the following configurations:
+Resources in the resource pool of the worker nodes are used.
+If you want to use more resources of the cluster, use the following configuration:

 --master yarn-cluster --driver-memory 5g --num-executors 15 --executor-memory 4g --executor-cores 4

-If you are executing an HDFS read/write job, we recommend that you set the number of concurrent jobs for each executor to be less than or equal to 5 for reading and writing.
+If you are executing an HDFS read/write job, we recommend that you set the number of concurrent jobs for each executor to a value smaller than or equal to 5 for reading and writing data.

 If you are executing an OSS read/write job, we recommend that you distribute executors to different ECS instances so that the bandwidth of every ECS instance can be used.
 For example, if you have 10 ECS instances, you can set num-executors to 10, and set the appropriate memory and number of concurrent jobs.

-If the code you use in the job is not thread-safe, you need to monitor whether the concurrency causes job errors when setting the executor-cores.
+If the code that you use in the job is not thread-safe, you need to monitor whether the concurrency causes job errors when you set the executor-cores parameter.
 If yes, we recommend that you set executor-cores to 1.